XT-i/aws-lambda-jenkins-plugin/blogpost/lambda.md

 ##AWS Lambda function deployment

-After creating a job you can add a build step or post build action to deploy an AWS Lambda function
+After creating a job you can add a build step or post build action to deploy an AWS Lambda function.

 ![Jenkins Build Step menu](build-step.jpg)

 Due to the fact that AWS Lambda is still a rapid changing service we decided not to have select boxes for input.
-The AWS Access Key Id, AWS Secret Key, region and function name is always required.
+The AWS Access Key Id, AWS Secret Key, region and function name are always required.
 All other fields depend on the update mode.

 If the update mode is Code you also need to add the location of a zipfile or folder.
 Folders are automatically zipped according to the [AWS Lambda documentation](http://docs.aws.amazon.com/lambda/latest/dg/walkthrough-s3-events-adminuser-create-test-function-create-function.html)

-For the Configuration update mode you need the role, handler and if you want to diverge from the defaults the memory and timeout values.
+For the Configuration update mode you need the role and handler.
+If you want to diverge from the defaults add the memory and timeout values.

-When choosing the Both update mode, both UpdateFunctionCode and UpdateFunctionConfiguration is updated.
+When choosing the Both update mode, both UpdateFunctionCode and UpdateFunctionConfiguration are performed.

 If the function has not been created before the plugin will try to do a CreateFunction call, which needs all fields previously mentioned in addition to the runtime value.
-The update mode value is ignored if the function does not exists, but it will take effect for future builds if the function still exists.
+The update mode value is ignored if the function does not exists yet, but it will take effect in future builds.

 ![AWS Lambda Jenkins plugin deployment configuration](deploy.jpg)